ChiSym/genfact-demo/README.md

 sudo chown -R genfact-demo /srv/genfact-demo
 ```

+### Install the PClean data files
+TODO better process.
+For now, ask Ian or copy from existing server.

+Place the `.jls` files in `/srv/genfact-demo/resources/database`.

 ### Building the Docker image
 ```bash
 # note: if you have built the image on this machine before, you may need to